impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 Yep, same result!
 It's always possible that there are other effects taking place under-the-hood, which are not observable in this simple example.
 But it looks like, whatever else may be happening, we've proved that the result to STDOUT is the same for both commands.
 At least in this case.

 Prior to trying this experiment, I looked for documentation to answer this question, but didn't find any.
-I looked [here](https://web.archive.org/web/20221117074804/https://www.gnu.org/software/sed/manual/sed.html) (in GNU's main `sed` reference), and also [here](https://web.archive.org/web/20220912050851/https://www.gnu.org/software/sed/manual/html_node/The-_0022s_0022-Command.html) (in the specific section on the "s" command in `sed`).
+I looked [here](https://web.archive.org/web/20221117074804/https://www.gnu.org/software/sed/manual/sed.html){:target="_blank" rel="noopener"} (in GNU's main `sed` reference), and also [here](https://web.archive.org/web/20220912050851/https://www.gnu.org/software/sed/manual/html_node/The-_0022s_0022-Command.html){:target="_blank" rel="noopener"} (in the specific section on the "s" command in `sed`).
 In both cases, all results when `grep`'ing for the "#" character resulted in either a line of comment, a shebang, or some other irrelevant result.
 I was unable to find any content related specifically to the replacement of "/" with "#" in a `sed` command.
 Unfortunate!

-However, I do find [this StackOverflow post](https://web.archive.org/web/20230319165757/https://unix.stackexchange.com/questions/389537/how-to-use-a-hash-as-a-delimiter-for-sed), and one of its answers refers to an entry in `sed`'s `man` page.
+However, I do find [this StackOverflow post](https://web.archive.org/web/20230319165757/https://unix.stackexchange.com/questions/389537/how-to-use-a-hash-as-a-delimiter-for-sed){:target="_blank" rel="noopener"}, and one of its answers refers to an entry in `sed`'s `man` page.
 I look up that `man` page and search for "#", and find the following:

 ```
 EXAMPLES